 The biggest difference between micro-ATX (mATX), mini-ITX, standard ATX, and E-ATX motherboards are their dimensions:

-As you can see, mATX motherboards are the same width as standard ATX motherboards, but they are a couple of inches shorter.
+As you can see in the image above, mATX motherboards are the same width as standard ATX motherboards, but they are a couple of inches shorter.
 This size advantage for standard ATX motherboards allows them to feature more PCIe lanes.
 And, that makes them better suited for multi-GPU setups, or for users that want to utilize multiple PCIe devices.

 Also Read: Which PC Case Size is Best for Your Next Build?